“It is not the strongest of species that survives, nor the most intelligent, but the one most responsive to change.”

 - What can I do about it?

-- View the sales function as a “management science” that can be managed and replicated across an organization.
 Though sales success does require some art, sales leaders can use science to accurately predict results by hiring, motivating, training and retaining the right people.
 This requires access to real-time sales data.

-- Follow a sales methodology that integrates relevant skills for winning in their market.
 My top-performing clients conduct reviews every month for all deals over a certain revenue size.
 Companies transform the adoption and impact of their sales methodology when they isolate key performance indicators of their top players and motivate the rest of the team to produce the same behavior.
 This impacts formation of individual quotas, territories, and compensation plans.

-- Measure (and compensate) sales performance appropriately.
 With a strategic mix of sales performance metrics, the sales enterprise can link compensation to leading and lagging indicators across the entire company, including HR, Marketing and Finance.
 By clearly connecting compensation to winning behavior, these organizations drive results faster.